• Menu

 How to Fund your Living Trust

-October 8, 2010 by Barry D. Horowitz, Estate Planning Attorney
+October 8, 2010 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 Living Trusts can be great tools for people who wish to protect property for their heirs, delay distribution of assets to heirs, or simply avoid the costly process of probate.
 Unfortunately, some people draft Living Trusts and then do not properly fund them before their death, meaning the estate must undergo probate.